 And today’s addition to these healthy game —Loaded Sweet Potato Skins!
 They are so super yummy that everyone will gobble them up before you can even explain why sweet potatoes are so awesome.
 If you’re feeding a vegetarian crowd, skip the bacon, and you’ll still get rave reviews!

 Both white potatoes and sweet potatoes are good, real food options for your diet.
 I think there is a lot of talk out there that sweet potatoes are “healthier” for you than white potatoes, and I don’t necessarily agree.
 Both have their benefits, and like most food, I think a diet rich in variety—including both white and sweet potatoes—is a good plan.

-Sweet potatoes do have more fiber, Vitamin A, and calcium, plus they are lower in calories per serving (if you are keeping track of those) than white potatoes.
+Sweet potatoes do have more fiber, Vitamin A, and calcium than white potatoes.
 But that’s not why you should make these sweet potato skins (well, not entirely why).
-It’s because sweet potatoes are crazy yummy!
+It’s because sweet potatoes are super yummy!